 I am struggling with my furniture pieces!
 I decided that I wanted to buy a nice dresser for our bedroom since we have always had IKEA dressers.
 We have honestly never had any issues with our IKEA dressers, but for some reason, I thought we needed a more “grown-up” one.

 I found a really pretty one on Overstock but it was definitely creeping towards the top of my price range.
 I decided to buy it anyway and when we assembled it, I swear it was made for a little child!
 It was twice the price of our IKEA dresser and could hold half as much clothing.
 I am not exaggerating when I say it could probably hold 2 pairs of my husband’s jeans in one drawer.
 We ended up putting the new (and more expensive) dresser in my daughter’s room and decided to keep our current one.
-I do have a fun little paint DIY planned to freshen up our dresser though and you can’t beat the storage!
+I do have a fun little paint DIY for our IKEA dresser though and you can’t beat the storage!

 The next purchase was our bed frame.
 My goal for this renovation is to buy quality items that will last for years and years.
 I ordered a beautiful, upholstered bed frame from West Elm and the shipping date had it arriving the final week of the challenge.
 Unfortunately, I got word that it has been back-ordered until early December!
 This timeline obviously does not work with my plans for a 6-week transformation so I picked another frame!
 I am still sorting out the return situation with the first bed but I am crossing my fingers I can get refunded and use the new bed frame.

 Thanks for checking in this week!
 Coming up for the master bedroom makeover is closet organization and my dresser DIY.
 Don’t forget to check out all of the other participants and their projects over on the One Room Challenge blog.